Installation

 config.cjs. -

-cssfile that incorporates ALL classes fromtailwind.tss,_app.tss, any.tssremaining in your project, andfonts.tssfiles.
-This encompasses all classes from official icon font libraries, meant for use with the “IntelliSense for CSS class names in HTML” VS Code extension.
+cssfile that incorporates all classes fromutilities.tss,_app.tss, any.tssremaining in your project, andfonts.tssfiles.
+This includes all classes from official icon font libraries, meant for use with the "IntelliSense for CSS class names in HTML" VS Code extension.

 -